lydzb123/employee-db_react-front-end/README.md

 ## Description

-A React app that: + Displays employee data + Allows a user to search for an employee by name + Allows a user to filter the data by both department and age + Allows a user to clear all filters
+A React app that:
++ Displays employee data
++ Allows a user to search for an employee by name
++ Allows a user to filter the data by both department and age
++ Allows a user to clear all selected filters

 ## Dependencies & Versioning: